-If you return to work after a break in eligibility of 12 months or less and enroll in Kaiser, you will not be able to use your previously accrued HRA funds while enrolled in Kaiser.
+If you return to work after a break in eligibility of 12 months or less and enroll in the HMO, you will not be able to use your previously accrued HRA funds while enrolled in the HMO Plan.
 However, the HRA fund balance will be reinstated if and when you re-enroll in the Direct Pay Medical Plan.